This site comes to you from Harborne, Birmingham, UK

 Serve immediately, with some chopped parsley or croutons on the top.
 This dish is very filling and really tasty.
 Mmmmm!!!

 The remaining soup can be put into flat plastic take-away trays (as single portions) and left to cool down before freezing.
-To cook again add a small amount of water to the frozen soup in a saucepan and simmer gently with the lid on untill the soup has completely melted, stirring from time to time.
+To cook again add a small amount of water to the frozen soup in a saucepan and simmer gently with the lid on until the soup has completely melted, stirring from time to time.
 Bring up to a boil for a few minutes before serving again as above.

 Back to Recipe Index